fauu/Kamite/README.md

-When not using a manga viewer with Kamite integration, a good alternative to clicking buttons in Kamite or using keyboard shortcuts for issuing OCR commands are hot corners, i.e. areas on the sides of the desktop that, when entered with the mouse cursor, launch a supplied executable.
+When not using a manga viewer with Kamite integration, a good alternative to clicking buttons in Kamite or using keyboard shortcuts for issuing OCR commands are hot corners, i.e. screen areas that, when entered with the mouse cursor, launch a supplied executable.
 This executable can be a script that sends a specified OCR command to Kamite.

-Below is an example of such setup for Wayland users.
+Below is an example of such setup for Linux/wlroots users.

 > Xorg users who do not have the hot corners feature as a part of their desktop environment might use [cornora] instead.